Frequently asked questions

 Why a care coordinator?

-If you have multiple chronic conditions, your care coordinator will help you learn to manage them more effectively by working with you to develop a care plan focused on what matters most to you.
+You may also be assigned to a care coordinator if you have multiple chronic conditions.
+A coordinator can help you learn to manage your conditions more effectively by working with you to develop a care plan focused on what matters most to you.

 What is a primary care provider?

 A primary care provider is a medical professional who takes care of people with common medical problems.
 Primary care providers are often doctors, but they may also be nurse practitioners or physician assistants.
 They are responsible for monitoring your overall health care needs.
 They partner with other members of the team in caring for you.

 Some patients receive care from medical residents.
 These residents have completed four years of college, four years of medical school and often 1 to 3 years of postgraduate training.
 They are licensed physicians who work in close partnership with your other care team members.

 Why do I need to see the clinic pharmacist?

 The clinic pharmacist is a key member of the care team.
 On occasion, we may ask that you stop and talk with the pharmacist at your clinic rather than going to your usual pharmacy.